Distribution of interevent avalanche times in disordered and frustrated spin systems: Effect of Longer Range Couplings

 $C(R)$, given by Eq.~\eqref{eq:CR}, is shown in Fig.~\ref{fig:CRallJs} for different values of $J'$. $C(R)$ is nonmonotonic; the value of $R$ for which $C(R)$ is largest grows with the strength of the long-range connection.
 The overall curve is lowered when $J'$ is increased.
 As is to be expected, once the ratio of $R$ to $J'$ becomes large enough that the local fields dominate the system, the curves for $C(R)$ collapse.

-The lowering of $C(R)$ with $J'$ means there are fewer small inter-event times for larger $J'$ values at a given disorder $R$.
-However, despite the shift in the distribution from smaller to larger inter-event times, $P(\Delta B)$ remains monotonically decreasing.
+The lowering of $C(R)$ with $J'$ means there are fewer small interevent times for larger $J'$ values at a given disorder $R$.
+However, despite the shift in the distribution from smaller to larger interevent times, $P(\Delta B)$ remains monotonically decreasing.
 These trends are present as well in Fig.~\ref{fig:PDistribution}, where the distribution becomes visibly flatter as $J'$ is increased.

 In order to explain this phenomenon, consider $J'=0$ and two avalanches that occur separately in space and nearly simultaneously in time, i.e.,~at very similar global field value $B$.
-In this moment, the two events are uncorrelated, and they have a very small inter-event time $\Delta B$.
+In this moment, the two events are uncorrelated, and they have a very small interevent time $\Delta B$.
 If long-range connections are included, it is plausible that the two avalanches might now be correlated and occur simultaneously as $J'$ grows.
 The probability of small avalanches decreases and of large ones increases, as seen in Fig.~\ref{fig:SDistallJs}.
-This also implies that the frequency of small inter-event times is reduced.
+This also implies that the frequency of small interevent times is reduced.
 The long-range correlations do not ever result in a peak of $P(\Delta A)$ or $P(\Delta F)$ which would indicate specific most probable {\em natural time spacings} which predict when a large avalanche would be imminent.

 Although $J'$ affects the quantitative value of $P(\Delta B)$, as well as $P(\Delta F)$ and $P(\Delta A)$, it does not significantly change their width.
 In short, the conjecture that $J'$ might make avalanches constant in {\it natural time} seems to be false.